When Doctors Provide the Wrong Prescription

 However, proving medical malpractice, particularly with regard to incorrect prescriptions, can be challenging.
 First, you need to know who is at fault.
 Anyone who was involved in prescribing and issuing the medication could be found liable.
 This includes doctors, nurses, hospitals, medical centers, pharmacists, and the medicine’s manufacturer.
 Proving who exactly in that chain was at fault for a victim’s maltreatment requires a lot of inquiry, research, and plenty of resources.

-If you have been the victim of medical malpractice in any form, you need a legal team that has the expertise and proven track record to handle complicated cases like this.
-At Naizby Law, we have been representing victims of medical malpractice for over 20 years and we always do our utmost to help our clients.
+If you have been the victim of medical malpractice in any form, you need a Connecticut medical malpractice attorney that has the expertise and proven track record to handle complicated cases like this.
+At Naizby Law, we have been representing injured clients for over 20 years and we always do our utmost to help our clients.
 Call (203) 245-8500 today to schedule a free consultation.

 - Bicycle Accident